-There is no simpler way to decorate your home than with a seasonal wreath.
-And if you are like me, you probably have a hard time finding one that you like.
+There is no more straightforward way to decorate your home than a seasonal wreath.
+And if you are like me, you probably have a hard time finding one you like.

 An Easy DIY Spring Wreath

-You’ll need just a few things in order to make this cheerful wreath.
+You’ll need just a few things to make this cheerful wreath.

 Faux Cherry Blossoms Garlands

-I bought these cherry blossom garlands, and I love how these faux flowers look.
-They are the perfect shade of pink.
-My order included four strands of garland for this project you’ll need three.
+I bought these cherry blossom garlands, and I love these faux flowers look.
+I feel that they’re the perfect shade of pink.
+By and btw, my order included four strands of garland for this project, but you’ll only need three.

 Wire Wreath Form

-This is a must to have among your wreath supplies.
+Floral wire is a must to have among your wreath supplies.
 There are different gauges of wire.
-Gauge is a fancy word for thickness.
+The term gauge is a fancy word for thickness.
 And I find the thickness rating counterintuitive—the bigger the number, the small the thickness.
 Yeah, now that makes total sense. 🙂